 12 Top-Rated Attractions in San Marino & Easy Day Trips

-Only 61 square meters in size, the little Republic of San Marino is independent, with its own government and laws even though it is completely surrounded by Italy.
+Only 61 square kilometers in size, the little Republic of San Marino is independent, with its own government and laws even though it is completely surrounded by Italy.
 The world's oldest sovereign state, it dates from the fourth century AD.
 Atop the center of this hilly area's highest point, Mount Titano, is the capital city of San Marino.
 Medieval stone walls enclose the original settlement, built entirely of stone and closed to traffic.
 A single street leading up to Piazza della Libertà is lined with cafés, restaurants, and shops selling ceramics and duty-free items.
 Duty-free shopping in San Marino is one of its attractions to visiting Italian tourists.
 The three fortresses at the top of the mountain give San Marino its best-known image and are linked by a path that runs along the entire ridge of the mountain.
 Discover things to do with our list of top attractions in San Marino.

 Address: Via Salita alla Rocca, San Marino